Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/readme.md

 - Run ./build_run_candidateApp.sh

-## 6. How to Install/Deploy into Another Machine (or Virtual Machine)
+## 6. How to Install in Another Machine (or Virtual Machine)

-To install or deploy the application into another machine or virtual machine, we follow these steps:
+To install the application in another machine or virtual machine, we follow these steps:

 - The JRE version should be compatible with the Java version used to compile the .jar file.